 The Option Graduate Study Committee will counsel and oversee the student's progress upon admission to the graduate program.
-In the first year of graduate study, the course requirement consists of a sequence of three core courses covering topics in structural biochemistry (BMB/Bi/Ch 170), the molecular basis of protein function (BMB/Bi/Ch 174), and molecular genetics (BMB 278).
-These courses will expose the student to contemporary issues in modern biochemistry, and to the tools and methods that are essential for biochemical research.
+In the first year of graduate study, the course requirement consists of a sequence of three core courses covering the biochemistry and biophysics of macromolecules and molecular assemblies (BMB/Bi/Ch 170 abc).
+These courses will expose the student to contemporary issues in biochemistry and molecular biophysics, and to the tools and methods that are essential for research in this area.
 Research advisers are normally selected at the end of the first year.
-In consultation with their adviser, students are expected to take three advanced courses in the second year that are appropriate for their particular research interests.
+In consultation with their adviser, students are expected to take three additional advanced courses of nine or more units in the first and second years that are appropriate for their particular research interests.